Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: 1,000

 Description: If `downloadBinaryOnce` is set to `true`, `lockRetries` is the number of times to check to see if the lock for the binary has been released (meaning it has been successfully downloaded and extracted).
 If the number of retries exceeds `lockRetries`, the `createDB()` promise gets rejected.
+This option is also used for the number of times to check to see if the lock for libaio has been released (only on Linux distros that use libaio1t64 instead of libaio1)

 - `lockRetryWait: number`